xopxe/Toribio/docs/4-Devices.md

 * device.signals

 A table containing the signals that the device can emit.
+The key is the name of the signal.

 * device.filename

 If the device depends on a device file, it will be here.

-* device:register_callback()
+* device:register_callback(...)

-OO-styled synonim for toribio.register_callback()
+OO-styled synonym for `toribio.register_callback(device, ...)`

 ### device-dependant fields

 Each device will have a set of methods that allow to manipulate the device.
-Usually all evices with equal module will have the same methods.
-For example a device with moule "dist" could have a device.get_distance() method.
+Usually all devices with equal module will have the same methods.
+For example a device with module "bb-dist" could have a `device.get_distance()` method.

 ## Creating your own devices.

-TODO
+Besides representing pieces of hardware, a Device can represent an abstract service.
+The use can define it own device modules.
+For that it must instantiate a table with the appropriate structure, and feed it to Toribio using `toribio.add_device(device)`.
+This will allow other tasks to easily request it (using `toribio.wait_for_device`), and register callbacks (using `toribio.wait_for_device`).